 - The sign-up process with CurrencyFair is easier overall.
 You have to complete a simple application form and then upload of some Identification Documentation.
 All currencies are available to you automatically.

-- Access to the CurrencyFair website comes in English, French, and Polish.
+- Access to the CurrencyFair website comes in English, French, and German.

-- International customers can make payments via electronic bank transfers.
+- Other international customers can make payments via electronic bank transfers.

 - CurrencyFair provides apps for iOS or Android.